cmekik/pyClarion/readme.md

 To grasp the architecture of this codebase, the recommended reading order is:

-1. `nodes.py`
+1. `pyClarion.base.nodes.py`
-2. `activation.py`
+2. `pyClarion.base.activation.py`
-3. `action.py`
+3. `pyClarion.base.action.py`

-Other modules may then be read at one's own discretion.
-Note that `examples/raven_matrix.py` combines many of the basic objects defined in the above files in order to demonstrate how they may be used to create simulations in the Clarion framework.
+Many common Clarion constructs are implemented in their default forms in `pyClarion.default.common.py`.
+These constructs are combined in `examples/raven_matrix.py`  in order to demonstrate how they may be used to create simulations in the Clarion framework.

 Implementation of larger constructs, such as individual subsystems are forthcoming.